The Untold Story of the Witches of Oz. |

 The Grimmerie📗

-The Grimmerie is a book of power, destruction, and mystery.
-No one is sure exactly what it is or where it came from.
+The Grimmerie's a book of power, destruction, and mystery.
+No one's sure exactly what it is or where it came from.
 Does its existence mean that magic exists in the other world as well as in Oz?
 Did Oz make the Grimmerie magical?
 Is the book inherently dangerous, or are the people using it the ones who are dangerous?

-The Grimmerie is symbolically linked with the Wizard, and thus with themes of power and corruption.
-It is rather ironic that Elphaba uses it to make monkeys and a broomstick fly and Nessa walk unaided.
+The Grimmerie's symbolically linked with the Wizard, and thus with themes of power and corruption.
+It's rather ironic that Elphaba uses it to make monkeys and a broomstick fly and Nessa walk unaided.
 Ultimately, she uses the Grimmerie to transform Boq and Fiyero into the Tin Man and the Scarecrow, respectively.
 The fact that Elphaba uses the Grimmerie to cast those spells highlights its dangerous power and potential corruption (Shmoop Editorial Team, 2008).

 Colour💚❤️

-It is fitting that colour motifs play such a major role in the musical.
-After all, it is one of the hallmarks of the movie The Wizard of Oz.
-Who can forget the moment Dorothy steps out of her black and white world into the colourful land of Oz?
+It's fitting that colour motifs play such a major role in the musical.
+After all, colours are one of the hallmarks of the movie The Wizard of Oz.
+Who can forget the moment Dorothy steps out of her black and white world into the colourful Land of Oz?

-The Oz in the film may be all about a rainbow, but the Oz in Wicked really emphasizes two colours: red and green.
+The Oz in the film may be all about a rainbow, but the Oz in Wicked really emphasises two colours: red and green.

-Red is the colour of blood, greed, death, and power run amuck.
-It is also associated with Nessa's shoes.
-They are the key to Elphaba's downfall in a way; her obsession with them drives her to kidnap Dorothy.
+Red's the colour of blood, greed, death, and power run amuck.
+It's also associated with Nessa's shoes.
+They're the key to Elphaba's downfall in a way; her obsession with them drives her to kidnap Dorothy.
 The shoes also give Nessa a dangerous sense of self-importance and independence, which fuels her dictatorship in Munchkinland.
-Above all else, red is the colour of a very dangerous kind of power and violence in the show.
+Above all else, red's the colour of a very dangerous kind of power and violence in the show.

-Green is a bit more complex.
-If red is characterized by a series of synonyms (power, blood, greed, violence), then green is associated with a series of opposites.
-It is linked to both Elphaba and to Oz itself.
-There is also the bottle, the Emerald City, and Elphaba's skin colour.
+Green's a bit more complex.
+If red's characterised by a series of synonyms (power, blood, greed, violence), then green's associated with a series of opposites.
+It's linked to both Elphaba and to Oz itself.
+There's also the bottle, the Emerald City, and Elphaba's skin colour.

-What is interesting is that green Elphaba is an abnormality, a freak, an alien in the very "green" land of Oz.
-In a way, Elphaba is a more "of Oz," with her green skin, than anyone else in the musical.
+What's interesting is that green Elphaba is an abnormality, a freak, an alien in the very "green" land of Oz.
+In a way, Elphaba's more "of Oz," with her green skin, than anyone else in the musical.

-Moreover, Elphaba is an oddity, someone who does not quite belong in Oz.
-What is interesting is that the Emerald City is depicted in the same way.
-It is a paradox: the city is sort of the centrepiece of Oz, but it is also seen as out of place and weird.
+Moreover, Elphaba's odd, someone who doesn't quite belong in Oz.
+What is interesting is that the Emerald City's depicted in the same way.
+It's a paradox: the city's the capital of Oz, but also out of place and weird.
 Therefore, Elphaba and the Emerald City share an odd sort of symbiosis.

 Green Elphaba got a double dose of the colour, from Oz itself and from the world from which her biological father, the Wizard, comes from.
 Green may ultimately be both a colour of belonging and of alienation (Shmoop Editorial Team, 2008).